LKHK2022/Data-Visualisation-Using-Tableau/README.md

 Data Connection & Importing: Connected to multiple data sources to import and clean data for analysis in Tableau.
 Calculated Fields: Created calculated fields to derive key sales metrics, such as average costs and total sales.
 Filters & Parameters: Implemented interactive filters, enabling users to explore the dashboard by year, region, delivery type, or order priority.
-Pie Chart & Bar Chart: Used pie charts for showing proportions of sales by orderpriority and bar charts for sales analysis by region and year.
+Pie Chart & Bar Chart: Used pie charts for showing proportions of sales by order priority and bar charts for sales analysis by region and year.
 Scatter Plot & Line Graph: Utilized scatter plots to analyze relationships between sales and profit of each subcategory, and line graphs to average delivery cost trends over time.
 Grouping & Segmentation: Grouped sales data by years and segmented by product sub-category, delivery type, and region to enhance data analysis.
 Tooltips & Annotations: Added tooltips to all charts for an interactive experience, allowing users to hover over data points for additional details.